MaxAve/NerdChess/README.md

 7. Challenge my classmates for a game with the engine and let NerdChess humiliate them.
 ## Recent changes
 See what has changed since the last commit:
-1. Fixed control maps (protected pieces were excluded from the map)
+1. Fixed black pawns moving in the same direction as white pawns.
+2. Programmed legal moves for kings.